DWTechs/GitCommitValidator/README.md

 In this case the user will be prompted about the invalid commit.
 He will be able to keep going if he choose so.

+_Git hooks are not run in an interactive environment.
+So this option will fail if used in a Git hook._

 ### Help

 You can access the documentation by passing the "help" parameter :